Last updated: July 17th, 2023

 You simply can’t turn that sharply at high speeds, so the likelihood of a major crash is about nil.

 But at lower speeds, like when you’re weaving through traffic or between pedestrian in town, it can happen frequently.
-Even then, there’s almost no real risk, but it’s a nuisance that some cyclists find highly disconcerting.
+Even then, there’s almost no serious risk to toe overlap, but it’s a nuisance that some cyclists find highly disconcerting.

 With practice, you’ll figure out how to minimize toe contact by timing your pedal strokes around the sharpest part of a turn.